Blog | Little Journey

 Without tailored support at each stage, these burdens can become overwhelming.
 This has a knock-on impact on enrolment, engagement, adherence, and retention in a trial.

-How Little Journey solves this
+How Trial Flow solves this

 We use the established COM-B model of behavior change to deliver appropriate psychological interventions at each stage.
 This model identifies barriers in capability, opportunity, and/or motivation preventing a behavior.